Kyoto Kinkaku-ji golden pavilion reflected in the temple pond, autumn maples and Zen garden, ancient Japanese capital

 Best for a Solo Retreat in Kyoto

 Kyoto is the city where solo travel becomes meditation.
-Aman Kyoto is the contemplative apex — 32 hectares of forested ridge in Northern Kyoto, off the working tourist circuit, the working morning-walk-in-private-forest is the daily ritual.
-Four Seasons Hotel Kyoto is the only Kyoto property built around an authentic 800-year-old Heian-period imperial garden — the working Shakusui-en pond was previously the medieval estate of Taira no Kiyomori.
-HOSHINOYA Kyoto in Arashiyama is reached only by private boat from Togetsukyo Bridge — the working centerpiece-arrival ritual no other Kyoto hotel can match.
-For the working centuries-old ryokan continuum, Tawaraya Ryokan has been continuously operating since 1709 across eleven Okazaki-family generations — Charlie Chaplin, Steve Jobs, and the Apollo-11 astronauts all stayed there.
+Aman Kyoto is the contemplative apex: 32 hectares of forested ridge in northern Kyoto, away from the tourist circuit, where a private morning walk through the forest is the daily ritual.
+Four Seasons Hotel Kyoto is built around Shakusui-en, an 800-year-old Heian-period pond garden once tied to the estate of Taira no Kiyomori.
+HOSHINOYA Kyoto in Arashiyama is reached only by private boat from Togetsukyo Bridge, an arrival ritual no other Kyoto hotel can match.
+For the centuries-old ryokan tradition, Tawaraya Ryokan has operated continuously since 1709 across eleven generations of the Okazaki family, with Charlie Chaplin and Steve Jobs among its guests.

 Top 20 Kyoto Solo Retreat Hotels → All Solo Retreat Hotels →